 JIAAW, Wagner Collection

-Learn more about Hellenistic sculptures and see similar objects:
+Learn more about cylinder seals and see other examples: